mwojnars/hypertag/docs/index.md

             / This is the second item.
               Slash (/) marks a <b>markup block</b> (no HTML escaping).
-              Text blocks may consist of multiple lines, like here. p
+              Text blocks may consist of multiple lines, like here.
-        | Indentation of blocks gets preserved in the output.

 output: